royby12/terraform-provider-spotinst/website/docs/r/group_aws.html.markdown

     * `ondemand` - (Required) The base instance type.
     * `spot` - (Required) One or more instance types.
+    * `preferred_spot` - (Optional) Prioritize a subset of spot instance types.
+Must be a subset of the selected spot instance types.

 * `instance_type_weights` - (Optional) List of weights per instance type for weighted groups.
 Each object in the list should have the following attributes: